bookmoons/cashshufflejs/doc/protocol/configuration.rst

 `cashshufflejs` uses this configuration for conformance with the reference
 implementation:

-- Message types are defined with protobuf_.
-- For wire transfer messages are serialized to the `protobuf wire format`_.
-- Messages on the wire are delimited using a separator scheme.
-Each wire message is terminated withe the Unicode character `U+23CE Return Symbol`_ in UTF-8.
-That encodes to the 3 byte sequence ``e2 8f 8e``.
 - For encryption strings are encoded to UTF-8 without BOM.
 - For encryption byte strings are encoded to Base64 with standard alphabet then to UTF-8 without BOM.